Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 - if you don't like to insert many JavaScript lines to your store page, you can move them to the external JavaScript file: www.ecwid.com/forums/showthread.php?p=2337#15

 If you're not familiar with JavaScript, but want to translate a store or change its labels, you can use [Storefront Label Editor](https://www.ecwid.com/apps/tools/storefront-label-editor) or the [Ecwid Translate Tool](http://www.ecwid.com/playground/translate-tool/).
 It will make the translation much easier.

-For more details on this functionality, please see [this article](https://support.ecwid.com/hc/en-us/articles/207808835-Custom-Translations) in our help center.

 ### Change default colors and fonts